Being a Church School

 Prayers

-We have been busy turning the gazebo into a spiritual space; somewhere for the children to go to reflect, be peaceful and find friendship.
-Everyone made a prayer flag.
-Can you find yours?
+We use the spiritual space at different times of the year.
+It is somewhere for the children to go to reflect, be peaceful and find friendship.

 Click on the link below to see the prayers we say during the school day.